Authorization of web endpoints

 |

-Specifies the list of security roles permitted to access methods in an application.
-As an equivalent to |
+Specifies the list of security roles allowed to access methods in an application. |

 The following SubjectExposingResource example demonstrates an endpoint that uses both Jakarta REST and Common Security annotations to describe and secure its endpoints.